Parachute: Early Renaissance

-The earliest evidence for the true parachute dates back to the Renaissance period.
+The earliest evidence of an intentional parachute – purposefully designed (unlike Firman's) for that finality – dates back to the Renaissance period.
 The oldest parachute design appears in a manuscript from the 1470s attributed to Francesco di Giorgio Martini (British Library, Add MS 34113, fol.
 200v), showing a free-hanging man clutching a crossbar frame attached to a conical canopy.
 As a safety measure, four straps ran from the ends of the rods to a waist belt.
 Although the surface area of the parachute design appears to be too small to offer effective air resistance and the wooden base-frame is superfluous and potentially harmful, the basic concept of a working parachute is apparent.

 The design is a marked improvement over another folio (189v), which depicts a man trying to break the force of his fall using two long cloth streamers fastened to two bars, which he grips with his hands.

 Shortly after, a more sophisticated parachute was sketched by the polymath Leonardo da Vinci in his Codex Atlanticus (fol.
 381v) dated to c.
 1485.
 Here, the scale of the parachute is in a more favorable proportion to the weight of the jumper.
 A square wooden frame, which alters the shape of the parachute from conical to pyramidal, held open Leonardo's canopy.
 It is not known whether the Italian inventor was influenced by the earlier design, but he may have learned about the idea through the intensive oral communication among artist-engineers of the time.
 The feasibility of Leonardo's pyramidal design was successfully tested in 2000 by Briton Adrian Nicholas and again in 2008 by the Swiss skydiver Olivier Vietti-Teppa.
 According to historian of technology Lynn White, these conical and pyramidal designs, much more elaborate than early artistic jumps with rigid parasols in Asia, mark the origin of "the parachute as we know it."